mcb30/puppet-dev/site/ud/README.md

 ### ud::users

-You can specify user accounts and SSH authorized keys in the `ud::users` YAML dictionary.
+You can specify user accounts and SSH authorized keys via the `ud::users` YAML dictionary.
 For example, to specify that all hosts should have a user account `cloud-user` with two SSH authorized keys, edit `data/common.yaml` to include: